CJSanon/Data_Pipeline_with_Airflow/README.md

 # Data Pipeline Project
 ---
-Sparkify would like to add automation and monitoring to the ETL pipelines.
-The pipeline should be dynamic and reusable, easily monitored, making easy backfills, and ensure data quality after ETL steps.
-Our source data resides in a S3 bucket and our destination is a data warehouse in Redshift.
+A data pipeline that is dynamic and reusable, easily monitored, backfilled easily, and ensure data quality after ETL steps.
+Our source data (JSON logs detailing user activity in a music app and JSON metadata about songs listened to by users) resides in a S3 bucket and our destination is a data warehouse in Redshift.
 ---
 ![Airflow Data Pipeline](airflow_data_pipeline.png)